Insurance Fraud |

 It is a peculiarity of human relationships that it is virtually impossible for one individual to have a lasting positive influence upon members of a group of negative thinkers.
 Usually, it works the other way.
 You cannot maintain a positive, productive attitude if you spend all your time with negative people.
 Those who have wrecked their own lives (and usually blame their misfortune on others) are not the kind of people who will help you achieve success in your own life.
 Choose your friends and associates carefully, and refrain from complaints about your job, your company, or any individual.
 Spend your time with positive, ambitious people who have a plan for their lives.
 You will find that their optimism is infectious.
 A peacemaker always fares better than an agitator.

 In today’s “everything is negotiable” society, we are bombarded with messages telling us that we get what we demand, not what we deserve.
 You may temporarily achieve success by demanding more than your due from others, but it will not long endure.
 “Squeaky wheels” may initially receive the most attention, but the wise wagon-master eventually replaces them.
 It’s easy to create problems and dissension but very difficult to lead others in a spirit of cooperation and harmony.
 Which type of individual do you think is most valuable to the organization?
-The greatest rewards in life — both financial and personal — will always accrue to the peacemakers of the world. |
+The greatest rewards in life — both financial and personal — will always accrue to the peacemakers of the world.
+Insurance Fraud Prevention

-Burglar turns broken back into fortune http://www.insurancefraud.org/article.htm?RecID=3045 Crooks fingered for sawing Porky’s hand http://www.insurancefraud.org/article.htm?RecID=3238 Staged-crash ring crashes and burns http://www.insurancefraud.org/article.htm?RecID=3386#.VK10x4rF_Cc Crooked lawyer feasts on client settlements http://www.insurancefraud.org/article.htm?RecID=3456 Lawless Lamborghini ride means turnpike to prison http://www.insurancefraud.org/article.htm?RecID=3310 Insurance Fraud Prevention
+Burglar turns broken back into fortune http://www.insurancefraud.org/article.htm?RecID=3045 Crooks fingered for sawing Porky’s hand http://www.insurancefraud.org/article.htm?RecID=3238 Staged-crash ring crashes and burns http://www.insurancefraud.org/article.htm?RecID=3386#.VK10x4rF_Cc Crooked lawyer feasts on client settlements http://www.insurancefraud.org/article.htm?RecID=3456 Lawless Lamborghini ride means turnpike to prison http://www.insurancefraud.org/article.htm?RecID=3310

 Basement a fiery coffin for arson plot http://www.insurancefraud.org/article.htm?RecID=3452 Cop breaks oath, law with serial car cops http://www.insurancefraud.org/article.htm?RecID=3457 10 Red Flags that could Signal a Fraudulent Auto Claim Not every claim involves fraud, but there are a few indicators that could warrant a closer look.
 Read more Believe it or not: The ‘Coverage for Dummies’ Hall of Fame Many people see liability insurance as a way to compensate them for their poor judgment.
-Take a look at some of the cases that made the “Coverage for Dummies” Hall of Fame.…Read more NYPD stings no-fault crash con http://www.insurancefraud.org/article.htm?RecID=3309 Home insurance arsonist shoots witnesses, kids http://www.insurancefraud.org/article.htm?RecID=3115 Puppies nearly burned alive in arson plot http://www.insurancefraud.org/article.htm?RecID=3454 Bugatti dunk for insurance cash all washed up http://www.insurancefraud.org/article.htm?RecID=3388#.VK10yIrF_Cc Father crushes son with truck for life insurance http://www.insurancefraud.org/article.htm?RecID=3314 Hoax Hassids stage daffy diamond heist http://www.insurancefraud.org/article.htm?RecID=1909 How to tell if your insured is being honest with you Speech patterns, body movements and gestures can be indicators of truthfulness.…Read More Insurance Coverage en Español
+Take a look at some of the cases that made the “Coverage for Dummies” Hall of Fame.…Read more NYPD stings no-fault crash con http://www.insurancefraud.org/article.htm?RecID=3309 Home insurance arsonist shoots witnesses, kids http://www.insurancefraud.org/article.htm?RecID=3115 Puppies nearly burned alive in arson plot http://www.insurancefraud.org/article.htm?RecID=3454 Bugatti dunk for insurance cash all washed up http://www.insurancefraud.org/article.htm?RecID=3388#.VK10yIrF_Cc Father crushes son with truck for life insurance http://www.insurancefraud.org/article.htm?RecID=3314 Hoax Hassids stage daffy diamond heist http://www.insurancefraud.org/article.htm?RecID=1909 How to tell if your insured is being honest with you Speech patterns, body movements and gestures can be indicators of truthfulness.…Read More Insurance Fraud Prevention

 http://www.iii.org/es/insurance-topics/all-coverage-en-espanol |

-Have you enjoyed at least 24 hours of Edu-Tainment?
-If yes, you are welcome to take the Final Exam Otherwise, continue to Lesson #13: Here Comes the Judge |
+If yes, you are welcome to take the Final Exam